patricklynch/Flicker-Photo-Stream/README.md

 # Photo Stream
-A simple scrolling scollection view that loads a list of recent images from the Flickr API.
+A simple scrolling collection view that loads a list of recent images from the Flickr API.